Pearl-UTexas/EMPATHIC/README.md

 This will generate a model file "all_subjects_model.pkl" of the trained MLP in the directory MLP_facs_reward_models/.

-The model are used for reward ranking task in online learning and robotic sorting task.
+The trained model is used for evaluating data in holdout set.

 ## Predicting Reward Rankings